Skip to main content

 Calling JavaScript

-You can also execute JavaScript code and capture it's result using the evaluate method, in case you don't need to capture the result, use execute instead.
+You can also execute JavaScript code and capture it's result using the evaluate method.
+In case you don't care about the result, use execute instead.

 auto random = smartview.evaluate<float>("Math.random()").get();